gensobrinho/gensobrinho/README.md

 - 👋 Hi, I’m @gensobrinho
 - 👀 I’m interested in Python and JavaScript
 - 🌱 I’m currently learning Python and JavaScript
-- 💞️ I’m looking to collaborate on Nubank or Banco Inter
+- 💞️ I'm studying Software Engineering at PUC-MG
 - 📫 How to reach me: gensobrinho@hotmail.com